TIDEWATER INC. MODERN SLAVERY ACT STATEMENT

 - Risk Analysis of Suppliers.
 Tidewater conducts due diligence on certain high-risk suppliers, including manning providers, before allowing them to perform work on our behalf.

 - Due Diligence Procedure.
-Our due diligence process for certain suppliers (including all manning providers and other third-party service providers) includes research and inquiries to ensure that a particular organization has never been convicted of offences relating to modern slavery.
+Our due diligence process for certain suppliers (including all manning providers and other third-party service providers) includes research and inquiries to ensure that a particular organization has never been convicted of offenses relating to modern slavery.
 We conduct this due diligence before allowing them to perform work on our behalf.

 Tidewater operations are managed in accordance with fundamental labor standards and we follow a practice that conforms to international standards for human rights.